10 Best things to do in Sintra – Complete guide

 Sintra historical center

-Sintra is a charming village, 28 km from Lisbon, it is a village that was the scene of several important events in the history of Portugal.
+Sintra is a charming village 28 km from Lisbon.
+It was the scene of several important events in Portugal’s history.

-That’s why it’s a very beautiful village to explore and appreciate the houses, the gardens, the palaces.
+That’s why it’s a very beautiful village, where you can explore and appreciate the houses, the gardens, and the palaces.
 Not to mention the delicious pastries with queijadas and travesseiros at the top of the must-try list.

 Besides the palaces, we advise you to visit the fountain of Pipa and Mourisca, the Natural History Museum of Sintra, and the Church of São Martinho.
 The best way to explore the historic center of Sintra is on foot.
 It is a chaotic village to explore by car – with many people, traffic, one-way and blocked roads.